 34.4.9 Action Plans will set out the responsibilities of both the student and the University.
 Dates for completion or a review of progress will be set.
 Any arrangements for suspension of studies will be included in the student’s Action Plan.
 Action Plans will also identify any anticipated consequences, should there be insufficient progress.

 Suspension of Studies - Fitness to Study Leave of Absence

 34.4.10 If a Leave of Absence is agreed by the Panel, the proposed period of time out from study will be set out in the student’s Action Plan, which will identify the earliest possible date for resumption of studies.
 Any conditions for return to study will also be set out; for example, required medical evidence of fitness to study or the requirement to engage with University support.

 34.4.11 In order to resume studies, the student will be required to apply for resumption of studies by submitting a Return to Study Application form which will include a self-assessment, along with any professional evidence of fitness required for return.
-Application should be made to the Senate Office at least 20 working days prior to the proposed date of return.
+Application should be made to Academic Policy & Governance at least 20 working days prior to the proposed date of return.
 Later applications will be considered, but the date of return may be delayed if there is insufficient time to process the application.

-34.4.12 On receipt of a Return to Study application, the Convener of the Panel will determine whether studies may be resumed by either: (i) consulting with at least one member of the relevant School or Research Institute; or (ii) by calling a meeting of the Panel, which the student will be invited to attend.
+34.4.12 On receipt of a Return to Study application, the Convener of the Panel will determine whether studies may be resumed by either: (i) consulting with at least one member of the relevant School; or (ii) by calling a meeting of the Panel, which the student will be invited to attend.

 34.4.13 Some degrees and other academic awards of the University specify a maximum duration of study – that is, a maximum period within which studies must be successfully completed, including any suspension periods.
 A student will be advised where there is a risk that a suspension might lead to the maximum duration of study being exceeded.